vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/04_The_Duties_Common_to_all_Women.md

 Not surprisingly, Tryambaka makes no mention of or allowance for the remarriage of widows.
 However, he does raise the question of niyoga, a practice much discussed in commentarial and digest writing.
 The point at issue is whether or not the widow of a man who dies without a son may, after her husband's death, have sexual intercourse with another man appointed' (niyukta) to produce that son for him.
 The problem is caused once again by a conflict of rulings.
 On the one hand, a widow should not even mention the name of another man (see above), let alone have intercourse with

-[^65]: bhartranantaram putrabhräträdin parityajya svātantryenävasthāne nindāpi // Sdhp.46r.9.
+[^65]: bhartranantaram putrabhrātrādin parityajya svātantryenāvasthāne nindāpi // Sdhp.46r.9.
 Cf.Sdhp.46r.10-46v.1 (Yājñ.) < Yājñ.I.86.

 [^66]: aprstva tu sutan kimcin na kuryad bhartṛtatparā // Sdhp.46r.8-9 (Ãśv.)<?